zakmoCA/mygit/README.md

-# the GIT at home
+# the GIT at home: mygit

-Implementing GIT version-control software from scratch in Ruby for learnings.
+Barebones GIT from scratch in Ruby for learnings.
+Initialise local repos + add and commit changes.